 I still stuck with them however but when the price for my mailing list started getting a bit too much for my budget, I moved to another service, which proved to be more up my alley.

-If you’re just starting out, MailChimp comes in handy and provides most of the required features for free.
-Explore their freemium plan here.
+If you’re just starting with a new blog, MailChimp provides most of the required features for free.
 I rate MailChimp 3.5/5 overall.

 Whichever email marketing management service you decide to sign up with depends on your list size, your budget, your goals for your list, user-friendliness, templates and integration options.